 Men are facing unique challenges in today's world.
 Massive social change throughout the 20th and 21st

-the workplace, in relationships, in marriage.
-Many men are struggling to know who to be, how to relate to their
+in the workplace, in relationships, in marriage.
+Many men are struggling to know who to be, how to relate

 This has resulted in many men struggling with unrecognised depression and anxiety, with addictions, with

-higher than for women.
-This struggle in the life of today's man is not leading to happiness for women either, as
+times higher than for women.
+This struggle in the life of today's man is not leading to happiness for

 Male Depression - Sad Men and Angry Men

-men suffer from.
-While I think that that is true, my own experience as a counsellor for over twenty years
+that men suffer from.
+While I think that that is true, my own experience as a counsellor for over twenty

-suggests that things are more complex for men than the research suggests.
-I'll talk about the research, and then
+years suggests that things are more complex for men than the research suggests.
+I'll talk about the

 depressed men create conflict.
 Female depression often leads to a tendency to self-blame, while male